Learn

 Official SAT practice from the College Board and similar official ACT preparation are a must-have.

 There are other good third-party materials as well.
-Gleaning tips from an ACT test-prep expert in addition to taking suggestions from an SAT test prep-master couldn’t hurt.
+Taking suggestions from an SAT test-prep master couldn’t hurt.

 Again, the internet is your friend as you try to figure out your study schedule timelines, weekly activities, and materials.